voltagevalkyrie/tourism-website-/README.md

 ## Features

 ### 1. Search and Discover
-ExploreWorld provides a powerful search engine that allows users to find hotels, events, and islands with ease.
+Friendly tourism provides a powerful search engine that allows users to find hotels, events, and islands with ease.
 The integration of Google Maps API enhances the search experience, providing visual representations of destinations.

 ### 2. Hotel Booking
 Discover a wide range of hotels and accommodations tailored to your preferences.
-ExploreWorld facilitates seamless hotel bookings through a secure and efficient reservation system.
+Friendly tourism facilitates seamless hotel bookings through a secure and efficient reservation system.

 ### 3. Event Calendar
 Stay updated on upcoming events worldwide.
-Whether it's a cultural festival, a concert, or a sports event, ExploreWorld's event calendar ensures you never miss out on exciting happenings.
+Whether it's a cultural festival, a concert, or a sports event, Friendly tourism's event calendar ensures you never miss out on exciting happenings.

 ### 4. Island Exploration
 Embark on virtual journeys to some of the most beautiful islands around the world.
-ExploreWorld offers detailed information about each island, helping you plan your next tropical getaway.
+Friendly tourism offers detailed information about each island, helping you plan your next tropical getaway.

 ### 5. User Accounts
-Create a personalized account on ExploreWorld to save your favorite destinations, track bookings, and receive personalized recommendations based on your preferences.
+Create a personalized account on Friendly tourism to save your favorite destinations, track bookings, and receive personalized recommendations based on your preferences.

 ## Technologies Used